 While the prospects of substantial gains on the abortion issue in the near future are encouraging, we should not lose sight of the importance of the long-term health of the Court, and the damage that it has done to its reputation in the past.
 There is reason to hope that some of the Court’s past activism may be reversed, but the make-up of the Court nevertheless remains a pendulum that can swing from side to side in the political winds.
 If we are serious about finding long-term solutions to the problem of the Court’s harmful judicial activism in the interest of shoring up an important institution of our government, more thought needs to be given to the types of measures Paulsen identifies.

-Tim Bradley is a research associate at the Charlotte Lozier Institute.
-The opinions expressed here are his own and do not necessarily reflect the views of the institute.
+The opinions expressed here are the author’s own and do not necessarily reflect the views of the institute.